Guide to Work, Study, Travel and Living Abroad

 Cell phones and Smartphones

-Some cell phones are locked by the service provider to assure that they can only be used on their own network, so make sure that your phone is unlocked before you go.
-Several companies sell kits to unlock your phone, so you can use your device with other providers.
-You can also purchase an unlocked cell phone in your home country, but some can cost quite a bit more than locked mobile phones bundled with a service plan.
+The service provider locks some cell phones to ensure you can only use them on their network, so make sure your phone is unlocked before you go.
+Several companies sell kits to unlock your phone so that you can use your device with other providers.
+You can also purchase an unlocked cell phone in your home country, but some can cost much more than locked mobile phones bundled with a service plan.
 If you own an unlocked GSM cell phone, you shouldn’t have any problems taking it overseas and using it with a local provider, but again, be aware of the costs.

 If your phone doesn’t work when you arrive at a destination, you have several options when purchasing a cell phone overseas: You can get a cheap pre-paid mobile phone.
-Unfortunately, this option does not usually include data transfer services for email and web access.
+Unfortunately, this option does not usually include web email and data transfer services.
 These pre-paid phones are limited to phone calls and text messaging.
 The advantage is that you do not need a permanent address, which is excellent for shorter-term stays abroad, or if you travel around a lot.
 Another option is to buy a mobile phone or smartphone overseas and then sign up with a local service provider for phone calls, email, and internet access.

-If you plan on traveling to several countries for a short time, you might be better off bringing your phone from home and signing up for an international roaming plan with your provider at home.
-Regardless of your cell phone service provider at home, international roaming plans for phone calls and data are usually quite expensive once you leave your provider’s area of coverage.
+If you plan on traveling to several countries briefly, you should consider bringing your phone from home and signing up for an international roaming plan with your provider at home.
+Regardless of your cell phone service provider at home, international roaming plans for phone calls and data are usually quite expensive once you leave your provider’s coverage area.
 Most major cell phone service providers have roaming agreements with overseas companies and offer reception in large regions.
-Still, you should research the details before your trip to ensure that you will have a signal when needed to avoid disappointment.
+Still, you should research the details before your trip to ensure you will have a signal to avoid disappointment.

-If you stay overseas for a longer period, you may have the advantage of being able to sign up with a local wireless network, which is much more cost-effective than paying for roaming charges with your cell phone or wireless plan at home.
-Doing so requires some shopping around, but will save you a lot of money in the end.
+If you stay overseas for an extended period, you can sign up with a local wireless network, which is much more cost-effective than paying for roaming charges with your cell phone or wireless plan at home.
+Doing so requires some shopping around, but will save you a lot of money.

 Power Compatibility and Other Issues

-If you are bringing your cell phone with you, make sure that the power adapter will work with the voltage at your destination.
+If you bring your cell phone, ensure the power adapter will work with the voltage at your destination.
 You may need a plug adapter to fit the local power outlet.
-Make sure that you have easy access to replacement parts, such as batteries and power adapters, either by researching if they are available locally or by arranging for an easy way to have them shipped to you.
+Make sure you have easy access to replacement parts, such as batteries and power adapters, by researching if they are available locally or by arranging for an easy way to have them shipped to you.
 It can be very inconvenient to have a dead cell phone battery and not be able to find a quick replacement.
-The same is true for other electronic devices that use rechargeable batteries (often lithium) that only work with your particular model, such as mp3 players, DVD players, and digital video cameras.
-When the rechargeable battery on my digital camera burned out in Guatemala, I was fortunate to be in the country’s second-largest city at the time.
+The same applies to other electronic devices that use rechargeable batteries (often lithium) that only work with your particular models, such as mp3 players, DVD players, digital video cameras, etc. When the rechargeable battery on my digital camera burned out in Guatemala, I was fortunate to be in the country’s second-largest city.
 It still took me an entire afternoon involving visits to over a dozen electronic stores before I finally found a shop that could place a rush order to have the battery shipped from the capital.
 Another concern is power surges, which can be common in developing countries.
-To ensure that your power adapter or charger is not damaged during a power surge, you might want to consider taking along an inexpensive and light portable surge protector.
+To ensure no damage to your power adapter during a power surge, you might want to consider taking along an inexpensive and light portable portable surge protector.

-The good news is that options for web access via cellphones, tablets, and laptops is become more common by the day, and in some countries connection speeds and WiFi hot-spots surpass those in your home country.
-As with all practical aspects of travel, preparation and research is the key.
+The good news is that options for web access via cellphones, tablets, and laptops are becoming more common by the day, and in some countries, connection speeds and WiFi hot spots surpass those in your home country.
+As with all practical aspects of travel, preparation, and research is the key.

 Volker Poelzl is a Living Abroad Contributing Editor for TransitionsAbroad.com.
-He has traveled in over 40 countries worldwide and has lived in ten of them for study, research and work.
+He has traveled in over 40 countries worldwide and lived in ten for study, research, and work.

 Related Topics